achasveachas/compatibility-list-client/README.md

 ## Overview

-This is a application built for the Fidelity Payment Services integrations team to help keep track of incoming integration requests.
+This application was built for the Fidelity Payment Services integrations team to help keep track of incoming integration requests.

 ## Technical Specs